Dreamchild: Release

 The film received only a very limited release in a small number of 'art house' theatres mainly due to challenges by the film's distributors.
 In Britain, the film only played in one London cinema for a limited engagement.
 Disagreements and legal challenges between the film's production company, the distributors and the cinema chains in other unrelated matters caused the film to almost disappear without a trace.

-Browne came to London to promote the film and receive The London Evening Standard's Best Actress Award for the film, appearing on the TV chat show Wogan in an attempt to publicise the film, also taking out an ad in the entertainment journal Variety offering her performance 'for your consideration' in 'Oscar Season', all at her own cost.
+Browne came to London to promote the film and receive the Evening Standard's Best Actress Award for the film, appearing on the TV chat show Wogan in an attempt to publicise the film, also taking out an ad in the entertainment journal Variety offering her performance 'for your consideration' in 'Oscar Season', all at her own cost.

 The film made the ten-best lists of many critics.
 By 1986 it sold $490,690 worth of tickets.
 In order to get Universal to release the film, EMI had to pay for the prints and all the advertising costs.